Propriétaire opérateur ou propriétaire dirigeant : quelle est la meilleure option pour vous ?

 Direct control

-Being an owner operator gives you direct control over the operations of the business.
-You can immediately influence the direction of the company, respond quickly to challenges and ensure your vision is implemented.
+Being an owner-operator gives you direct control over the company's operations.
+You can immediately influence the direction of the business, respond quickly to challenges, and ensure your vision is implemented.

-Working at the company on a daily basis, you gain in-depth knowledge of its operations, employees and customers.
+By working in the company on a daily basis, you gain in-depth knowledge of its operations, employees, and customers.
 This knowledge can help you make more informed decisions and identify opportunities for improvement.

 High workload